benshope/PyOpenCL-Tutorial/README.md

 # PyOpenCL Inline Comments Tutorial

-An introduction to parallel computation with Python using OpenCL and OpenGL.
+An introduction to parallel computation on the GPU with Python using OpenCL and OpenGL.

 This tutorial is a numbered series of files.
-Each file is a program with extensive inline comments.
+Each file contains an entire program with extensive inline comments.

 ## Why inline comments?